YuLAndrew/XPLAINED_MINI_CASE/README.md

 When cutting pin headers for the Xplained Mini, make sure that the ends don't stick out too much, as they might get caught on the top half of the case.

 I originally printed my case on a Bambu A1 Mini with a 0.4mm nozzle.

+11242025: The mountable version of the bottom case has not yet been tested in terms of fit.